L33TSP3AK/Onboarding/README.md

 )
 ```

 Note: KeyboardButton does't send any user data to Mini App (e.g. `language_code`).
-But you can send all the required data with HTTP GET parameters (see [this function](https://github.com/Easterok/telegram-onboarding-kit/blob/main/bot/bot.py#L51) as reference).
+But you can send all the required data with HTTP GET parameters

 ### Adding payments
 Good ending of onboarding is a **paywall**: User selects a product → Chooses payment method → Gets invoice in the chat.
 After the paywall the bot receives data about the selected product like: